Welcome to Historic Vienna and the Freeman Store and Museum – there’s lots to see here.

 Historic Vienna Quick Calendar List: (please SCROLL DOWN to see details for events)

-HVI’s newest exhibit, “Vienna’s History Through Time,” will celebrate the Vienna area’s contribution to the local history as Fairfax County celebrates its 275th birthday.
-Grand Opening is on Sunday March 12 from 2 till 4 PM.
+HVI’s newest exhibit, “Vienna’s History Through Time,” celebrates the Vienna area’s contribution to local history as Fairfax County celebrates its 275th birthday.
 Through a series of photographs, newspapers, historic artifacts, and stories, local events and time periods will be highlighted.
 Stories of the first county court house, the Virginia secession vote, the local oil strike, and other common and not so common events.
 If you have any Vienna area artifacts that would help us tell this story, please email Museum Chair Jon Vrana at email@example.com and describe what you would like to loan (or donate) for the exhibit.

 Our Historic Vienna Inc. board, storekeepers and friends thank all of our supporters for helping us to have a very successful and exciting 2016.
 We look forward to serving our community again in the new year by sharing history and sponsoring events that will be enjoyable for all.